lindseysim/templatize/README.md

 Major syntax/usage differences include:

 * [Evaluation of "truthiness"](#section-value-evaluation).
 Mustache reads `0` as false when evaluating a section whereas Templatize treats 0 as a valid value.
-* Repeating section:
 * Mustache treats template code within a repeating section as scoped within (not requiring dot notation to grab values from each list item within that section).
-Templatize still uses dot notation to grab data within a repeating section.
+Templatize still requires the full dot notation to grab data within a repeating section.
-    * Functions called within a repeating section are given the `this` context of the item in the repeating section.
+* In Mustache, functions called within a section are given the `this` context of the data-binding of the section.
+Thus calling a function in a repeating section changes the context to the item per iteration.
+In Templatize, you must instead pass the item as a parameter to the section.
+(See [Passing parameters to functions](#passing-parameters-to-functions)).

 Functional differences include:

+* Templatize currently has no support for custom delimiters.
-* Templatize does not implement caching of templates, all templates are parsed and render at call.
+* Templatize does not implement caching of templates.
+All templates are parsed and render at call.
 * Templatize has no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this).
-* Templatize currently has no support for custom delimiters.

 &nbsp;